centreon/centreon-clapi/doc/index.rst

 This documentation aims to introduce all the actions you can perform with Centreon CLAPI, from adding host objects to restarting a remote monitoring poller.

 .. warning::
-  This version is compatible with Centreon 2.5 or higher.
+  This module is now obsolete and has been integrated into the Centreon Web component since version 2.7.0.

 Contents: